These DIY embroidery hoop Christmas ornaments are quick and easy to make and will look absolutely beautiful on your Christmas tree.

 - Loosen the outer ring of your embroidery hoop to separate the two parts of the hoop.

 - Place your design face up to center the inner hoop around your design.
+Fold the edges of the paper over the embroidery hoop.
 You can make a few small cuts around the edges of the circle so the paper folds smoothly.

 - Take the outer hoop and make sure the pin is loosened as much as possible.

 - Flip your ornament over.
-Add a few details, like pine cones and greenery.
+Use hot glue to attach some Christmasy trim like pine cones and greenery.

-- Tie some baker’s twine around the top of the ornament for hanging.
+- Tie baker’s twine around the top of the ornament for hanging.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.